rhel-labs/instruqt/tuned/01-install-tuned/assignment.md

 From the output above we can determine that it is active (running) and that it is enabled so it will start at boot-up time

-Lets move on to the next step
+Let's move on to the next step